-Make sure that each job application you send is highly customized to the organization and clearly responds to the question "why should I hire you?"
+Make sure that each job application you send is unique to the organization, and that your cover letter clearly responds to the question "why should I hire you?"
 Demonstrate a solid match between your skills and the organization's needs.

 Surround yourself with positive energy

 Yes, this sounds hokey and a little "woo-woo," but give it a try and see how it works for you.
 If you're having trouble maintaining your confidence, be sure to spend time with people who naturally have a positive view of themselves.
 Observe their behavior and model yours after what you see working for them.
 This isn't about being something that you are not, but rather employing strategies that will make it easier for you to tap into your own self-confidence.